brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 1. Develop a responsive UI screen.
 This should contain,
 - A way to input the required data:
   - Policy Number
-  - Location (Address)
+  - Location (Address where the Loss occurred)
-  - Category of Claim (see [iii.org](https://www.iii.org/publications/insurance-handbook/insurance-basics/auto-insurance-basics) for the 6 categories)
+  - Category of Claim (see [iii.org](https://www.iii.org/publications/insurance-handbook/insurance-basics/auto-insurance-basics) for the 6 possible categories)
   - Description of Claim
 - A submit button
 2. Create a backend API.